nova-rey/Screaming-Penguin/docs/CONFIG_REFERENCE.md

   sudo: true
   password_hash: "$6$..."

-password_hash required if SSH is disabled.
+Password hash is required when SSH is disabled.

 ⸻